tkoppop/Image-Object-Detection-Ai/README.md

 # Image-Object-Detection-Ai

-Using React,Tensorflow, and cocoSsd, I have created an application that takes in an image and it identifies certain objects in it.
+Using React,Tensorflow, and cocoSsd, I have created an application that takes an image and it identifies certain objects in it.
 It will outline the object in a box, identify it, and show percentage similarity.
-This AI is programmed to detect up to 80 different objects currently.
-If you want to give it a try there are some test images in the src\assets\ folder.
+This AI is programmed to detect up to 80 different objects.
+If you want to give it a try, there are some test images in the src\assets\ folder.